How to Give Helpful Creative Feedback

 Damaging Feedback: Many artists can reflect on a previous moment of unsophisticated feedback or damaging critique.
 I’ve had the professor who lined up the art from good to bad, guess what end of the spectrum my work landed?

 Remember, the feedback is not about you demonstrating your skills in critique.
-Its about supporting the artists and helping give them what they need by communicating the feedback in non-threatening way.
+Its about supporting the artists and helping give them what they need by communicating the feedback in a non-threatening way.

 Critical Response: Liz Lermon designed a critique format called critical response which allows the artist or creator to be in control during a critique.
 Her method allows the creator to leave the critique feeling motivated rather than discouraged.
 This may be a form of critique that could be facilitated to create a safe space for the artist and worth exploring if this sounds interesting to you.